Retiring Sonogram — and keeping the part that mattered

 Where curiosity meets the command line.

-Two products live here: 1-bit, a bit-exact DSD & hi-res audio player for iPhone and iPad, and Sonogram, a WebGL visualizer that turns a song into an interactive 3D fingerprint.
-The blog is where I write about how they — and other things — actually work.
+The product that lives here is 1-bit, a bit-exact DSD & hi-res audio player for iPhone and iPad.
+The blog is where I write about how it — and other things — actually work.

 Bit-exact DSD and hi-res playback from your NAS or bridge straight to a USB DAC — no transcoding, no account, no tracking.
 Free on iPhone and iPad.